Nelsa Alves: Miss Universe 2009

 Alves travelled to the Bahamas to be with the other competitors for Miss Universe 2009 around a month prior to the start of the competition, with the aim to build a rapport with the other competitors and organisers, and find motivation to win.
 In a press release, the Miss Angola Committee wished Alves luck, and hoped that she would better the sixth place achieved in Miss Universe 2006 by Micaela Reis.
 Alves failed to place in the top fifteen competitors.

 Event and modelling work

 Following the competition, she stressed in interviews that she did not see modelling as her future profession.
-However, she felt that she might be able to support certain events through attending in this capacity.
-Alves has supported the campaigns of health organisations such as the Brazilian National Cancer Institute, who ran a campaign in 2009 in which companies customised Smart Fortwo cars.
+However, she felt that she could support certain events through attending in this capacity.
+Alves has supported the campaigns of health organisations such as the Brazilian National Cancer Institute, which ran a campaign in 2009 in which companies customised Smart Fortwo cars.
 Alves was one of those promoting the campaign at launch, alongside Daniela Escobar, Caroline Bittencourt and fellow Miss Universe competitor Larissa Costa.